Esencial (Christian Chávez album)

-Esencial is Christian Chávez's second album and first live.
+Esencial is the second album, and first live album, by the Mexican singer Christian Chávez.
 It was released on August 14, 2012, and was recorded during a live performance at Carioca Club in São Paulo, Brazil on January 17, 2012.
 A DVD version of the concert was scheduled to be released in late 2012.
 The album was produced and arranged by Tiago D'Errico.

-"Esencial" features remakes of several of Chávez's more famous songs including "Y Si No Ves" and "Tu Amor" which was written by Diane Warren and released when Chávez was a part of Latin pop sensation RBD.
+Esencial features remakes of several of Chávez's more famous songs, including "Y Si No Ves" and "Tu Amor", which was written by Diane Warren and released when Chávez was a part of the Latin pop group RBD.
 His single "¿En Donde Estas?" has been remade into a duet with Indonesian singer and actress Agnes Monica.
 The song is sung in three languages: English, Spanish, and Indonesian.